dejosemario/shell-scripting-basics/README.md

 The program then cleanly terminates and returns control to the shell prompt.

-This sequence demonstrates thoughtful user experience design, confirming that task data has been safely preserved and providing reassurance before the session ends.
-It reflects good scripting practice by offering clear feedback and ensuring the session concludes smoothly.
+This sequence demonstrates thoughtful user experience design, and also confirms the user's exit.